 The Fujifilm X-T1 is a mirrorless interchangeable lens camera that was officially introduced in January 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

-The Fujifilm X-T1 has a Camera Elo of 2180.
+Is the Fujifilm X-T1 a good camera?
+The X-T1 has a Camera Elo of 2182.
 This rating puts the X-T1 among the top 50 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-T1 falls among the top 40 percent.
+In terms of its sensor size category (APS cameras), the X-T1 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Mirrorless system camera|

 |Fujifilm X mount lenses|

 |350 shots per battery charge|

 |129 x 90 x 47 mm, 440 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.